phys119/phys119/docs/index.md

 # Homepage

-This will be your landing page for everything you’ll need to access!
+This will be your landing page for everything you'll need to access!
 We appreciate your patience while we navigate this situation.

 ## To do before Monday/ Tuesday
 * Login into your account on our Physics 119 Jupyter server